johnnydastorm/music-cv/index.md

 <img src="MusicCV_files/image004.jpg" alt="there should be a picture here" class="inline"/>

 Hello, I recently moved to London from Glasgow.
 Never been a full-time musician, but I've played in bands constantly since I was about 13 (I'm now 35).
-Will consider anything but ideally looking to join a fun band (reasonably hard working and good as a result, but not overly serious) with paid gigs, but probably no more than 3 per month.
+I'm looking for paid work in and around London, probably a function band, but I will consider anything.
+The perfect workload would probably be 3-6 gigs per month but I am adaptable.
 Available now.
 I have a car.
+I have a nice kit.
 References available on request.

 ### 2018-2019     Till Death Do Us Party (function band - occasional depping)
 Depped twice at weddings in St Andrews and Glasgow.